chetan-poudel/Pdot-linearunmixing/README.md

 (b) EmissionMultiplexCalibrationMatrix.mat

 This tif file contains the raw data corresponding to Figure 2 and Figure S3 in the manuscript.
 Here, a brain slice was stained with 8 polymer dots and imaged in 8 channels.
-After using the accompanying script, a user can generate the unmixed images shown in Figure 2 and Figure S3.
+After using the accompanying script, a user can generate the unmixed images shown in the figure below.

 ![<Emission Multiplexing of 8 channels in the mouse brain>](https://github.com/chetan-poudel/Pdot-linearunmixing/blob/main/EmMultiplex.png)